blizzhackers/documentation/kolbot/Hotkeys.md

 * the same chat commands without . prefix:
 	* start -
 	* stop - will stop the current scripts. the profile will crash and it will be restarted in few seconds
 	* reload - will stop and reload the scripts. you are able to change config while in game.
+Don't use as it crashes after the game is done.
+Use Numpad /
 	* flushcache -
 	* load
 * include - other scripts can be loaded: include("common/prototypes.js");